 Time Out says

-What began in 1979 as a cooking demonstration by Julia Child has become the oldest culinary event in the City of Angels, featuring more than 150 restaurants, wineries, caterers and more.
+What began in 1979 as a cooking demonstration by Julia Child has become the oldest culinary event in the City of Angels, featuring nearly 150 restaurants, wineries, caterers and more.
 This isn’t just about food, though—the event raises funds that benefit Planned Parenthood Los Angeles, which provides life-saving cancer screenings, birth control and STD testing and treatment.

 This year look for some of our favorite restaurants in the city, who'll be passing out bites whether you're stopping by for the afternoon slot or the evening's: Ronan, A.O.C., Salazar, Michael's Santa Monica, Button Mash, Sushi Roku, Go Get Em Tiger, Valerie Confections, Butcher's Daughter and so many more.